samueeli/nextjs-prisma-template/README.md

 ## Prerequisites

-In order to use this template, you need to have PostgreSQL installed and database setup.
+In order to use this template, you need to have PostgreSQL installed and database (and schema) created.

 ## Getting started